-If they are into health or fitness, why not gift some activewear or a yoga mat or accessory.
+If they love the beach or yoga, why not gift some swimwear or a yoga mat or accessory.
 Gorgeous ethically made underwear is always appreciated too!

-Great zero waste gift ideas include a reusable coffee cup or drink bottle.
+Great zero waste gift ideas include a refillable candle or infuser flask.
 There are also beautiful zero waste body and beauty products which are sure to delight.